psocha/psocha.github.io/book-summaries/marriage-a-history.md

 Marriage is the most complex and most heavily-regulated of all relationships.
 Confusion about marriage is widespread; there is a near-universal belief across cultures and time periods that marriage is undergoing a crisis and that modern marriages are more strife-ridden than those of the past.

-Many models of marriage currently seen as traditional, especially the love-based breadwinner-homemaker marraige, are actually quite young and quite localized.
+Many models of marriage currently seen as traditional, especially the love-based breadwinner-homemaker marriage, are actually quite young and quite localized.
 For most of human history, marriage has been a thoroughly practical institution rather than a sentimental one.

 ### The diplomatic marriages of nomadic cultures